 Have you gotten your textbooks for the current or upcoming semester?

 One very important step in your journey at Seminole State College of Florida is having the course materials needed for the classes you are registered to take.
 An ideal time to have your textbooks in hand is no later than 1 week prior to classes beginning.
 If you have not done so already, please be sure to obtain your text books using the instructions below:

-Take a copy of your schedule to the bookstore on the Seminole State College campus most convenient to your location.
-You will be able to retrieve your books from the Barnes and Noble bookstore within 1 business day of registration.
+- Take a copy of your schedule to the bookstore on the Seminole State College campus most convenient to your location.
+Please Note: You will be able to retrieve your books from the Barnes and Noble bookstore within 1 business day of registration.
 Please bring your photo ID.

 Have you returned your textbooks by the end of your current semester?

 Dual Enrollment students who received free textbooks must return textbooks and course materials at the end of the semester to the high school textbook manager, the high school designated staff member or back to the Seminole State College of Florida bookstore (if received from there).
 Failure to do so could result in you being charged for the textbook and/or associated fees and may delay or prohibit your text book registration process.

 Congratulations on your upcoming graduation!
 We are excited for you as you continue in your educational goals and are thankful for the opportunity to be a part of them.

 Have you submitted your final high school transcript?

 Upon graduating from your high school, you will need to submit your official, final high school transcript.
 Typically, the transcript is not available until a few weeks post high school graduation.
 Official, final transcripts must be sent to the College at: Seminole State College of Florida, Enrollment Services, 100 Weldon Blvd., Sanford, FL 32773.
 Your high school may also have the ability to submit the transcript to us digitally.
 If you prefer to submit a hard copy be sure that the hard copy remains sealed/unopened.

 Home school students must submit the Home School Affidavit.